MaxiGames/MaxiGames.js/TOS.md

 exhaustive and the developers have the right to act against any action as they see fit.

-1. Use of bot to violate Discord's Terms of Service.
+1.  **Use of bot to violate Discord's Terms of Service.**

     Using the bot to violate Discord's Terms of Service is strictly forbidden.

-2. Use of bot for discrimination and slurs
+2.  **Use of bot for discrimination and slurs**

-    Using the bot to to incite
-    discriminationor to discriminate (e.g. make racist, sexist, homophobic (++) remarks or incite others to do so) is strictly forbidden.
+    Using the bot to to incite discriminatory behaviour or to discriminate (e.g. make racist, sexist, homophobic (++) remarks or incite others to do so) is strictly forbidden.

-3. Use of bot for restrictions on freedoms
+3.  **Use of bot for restrictions on freedoms**

     Using the bot to restrict others' freedoms, directly or indirectly, (e.g. of speech, thought (++) is strictly forbidden.
 This